-Since then, the Passiv team has grown (there’s even a third Brendan!) and hundreds of Canadians are now managing their money with Passiv, saving on management fees and spending less time with Excel.
+Since then, the Passiv team has grown (there’s even a third Brendan!) and thousands of Canadians are now managing their money with Passiv, saving on management fees and spending less time with Excel.
 Let Passiv do the same for you.

 To make passive investing simple for everyday investors who want to save money and time.

 Passiv is a portfolio management tool that makes it easier for DIY investors to maintain a balanced portfolio and build a passive investment strategy at their online broker.
 It eliminates the need to use spreadsheets, saves you from having to log into your broker to place trades and helps you stick to your portfolio’s target allocation.
 With Passiv, users can be their household’s wealth manager.

 Note that Passiv is not a robo-advisor - it won’t tell you what you should invest in, so you’ll need to decide that yourself, either through self-education or alongside a financial advisor.
 Passiv is also not an algorithmic trading platform trying to outperform the market.

 How can Passiv help me?